vimalveerachamy/coding-interview-patterns/Contribute.md

 # Contributing to the Repository

-We welcome contributions to the repository!
-Of course, your contributions will be credited.
-If you’d like to add solutions in a language of your choice, or amend an existing solution in any language, here’s how you can contribute.
+We’re excited to have you contribute to this repository, and your efforts will be fully credited!
+Whether you want to add solutions in a new programming language or improve existing ones, here’s how you can get started:

 1. Let me know what you plan to contribute!
 The best way to do this is by joining our discord server (see page 2 of the book).
 Communication is important to prevent you labouring on a set of quesitons that someone's already working on.